kwilteam/kwil-js/MIGRATING.md

 If a `view` action has a `must_sign` auxiliary, you should also chain `.signer()` and `.publicKey()` methods to the builder.
 You can also chain a `.description()` to customize the signature message.

-If you are using a NEAR signer, you must also chain the `.nearConfig()` method.

 ### TxInfo Endpoint

 After broadcasting a transaction, you can check its status (success, failure, blockheight, etc) by calling the `kwil.txInfo()` method.